 There are also other devices and ways to connect, with a Sky Q Mini box to extend the Sky Q experience into other rooms, a Sky Q Hub internet router, Sky Q apps for mobile devices and a Sky Q Touch remote.

 The result is all-encompassing, letting you watch what you want, where you want and whenever you want.
 It offers things like a more integrated EPG, multi-room solutions and the ability to view and save recordings onto mobile devices to watch on the move.

 The current Sky Q set-up requires a satellite dish connected to either the 1TB or 2TB set-top-box, but from 2018 Sky will also be launching a version of Sky Q that works over broadband internet only.

-There are few details at present, but Sky claims it will provide the full service for those who cannot or will not have a dish installed.
+A Sky Q app will be launched later in the year that will be available on smart TVs and third-party set-top-boxes - likely Roku, considering Sky has a part-share in the company, and other devices.
+Sky claims it will provide the full service for those who cannot or will not have a dish installed.
 More will be revealed in time.

 Sky Q: The hardware

 Sky Q 1TB and Sky Q 2TB box

 The current Sky Q 2TB box replaces your traditional Sky+ or Sky+HD box under your TV.
 It offers a slim design, so is more compact than previous Sky+ boxes.
 There are two boxes available, the 2TB model being the more advanced with 12 TV tuners, allowing recording of up to six channels while watching a seventh (the rest are used for other features, including one reserved for live 4K UHD events).
 The Sky Q 2TB box currently allows viewing on two tablets, and supports two Sky Q Mini boxes to watch programming concurrently.
 There are plans to expand the amount of devices able to view at once in the coming months.
 All devices can view different content at the same time.